liteljaime/junior-infra-task/report.md

 In the SaaS space, looks like all of the tools analysed integrates well with Kubernetes.
 New Relic and Datadog, possibly among the most well known brands, have Kubernetes monitoring as one of their selling points.
 Stackdrive, being part of the Google ecosystem can integrate with Kubernetes and SKE quite easily as well.

 Another feature of SaaS products is they are, generally, easier to configure than a self hosted one.
+Of course, this ease comes with a price tag.
 Some of them also provide support for installation and configuration.
 Bringing to the table another argument that wasn't specify in the requiremnts but, I believe, it has weight in the final decision.
 The capacity and expertice of the team to implement the choosen tool.

-But of course, this ease comes with a price tag.
 From the top 3 services analyze, Stackdriver is the most economic, and given that we are using GCP (although it also integrates with AWS), it would seem like a good option.
 New Relic and Datadog are a bit more expensive but they offer more features.
 New Relic's Kubernetes Cluster Explorer seems like a good way of identifying how the cluster is behaving in real time.
 Datadog dashboard looks good as well and, their system, apparently, can help us identify bugs with pinpoint accuracy, which is great for debugging.

-But
+The last tool I want to mention in this analysis is Prometheus.
+Open source, part of the CNCF, consider for many as "de facto approach for monitoring Kubernetes", it has great and supportive community behind it, loads of tutorials online on how to configure it, it's reliable, stable, can integrate with a great number of services, like all of the SaaS services we disscussed above so they could work in conjuntion, it uses a pull approach of collecting metrics, which is consider a more reliable way that pushing metrics, it can get up and running quickly, it can keep working when part of the system is down...
+And the list goes on.

+Of course, not everytrhing about it is good abouit it.
+It can get difficult to scale if the infrastructure gets too big, there is a step learning curve to configure it exactly as you wish, it can use a lot of cluster memory if deployed within it, the graphical interface is lacking functionality and so on, but the upsides overtake the downsides.

+To conclude, after taken into consideration all of the facts and opinions expressed above, the analysis of the different tools, their pros and cons, I believe the best tool for our use case it's Prometheus.
+Not only is open source, but the support from the community and its active users can help us set get it up and running.
+I was able to do it following instructions in a git repo, not that I belive it would be as easy in a real world project but still.

+In addition, most of the items in the list of downsides can be fixed, like the graphical interface with Grafana or the scaling of the service by dividing it into several servers.
+Maybe it's a bit complicated at the begining but I'm up for the challenge.

+In the microservice world, we need monitoring systems that allow us to alert for high-level services objectives, but retain the granularity to inspect individual components as needed and I belive Prometheus is the one that can achive this better for us.